A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-Sometimes you want to separate work from the caller even though it does not need to finish immediately: email delivery, log shipping, webhook follow-up processing, file conversion, and so on.
+Sometimes you want to detach work from the caller - work that “does not have to finish right now, but must definitely be processed.”
+Sending email, forwarding logs, webhook post-processing, file conversion, and so on.

-This type of work is usually easier to manage when you put it into a queue and let a dedicated consumer process it in order.
+This kind of work is easier to manage by putting it on a queue and having a dedicated consumer process it in order.

 flowchart LR